 26 years old, living with type 1 diabetes since 1993.

 Ronaldo is a medical student from Brazil.
 Realizing that many education programmes and health policies did not reach their full potential due to lack of data, he has decided to focus on diabetes and related non-communicable disease epidemiology, leading detection campaigns and gathering information to develop successful policies.
 He is also a camp counsellor in his Association' yearly diabetes camp as well as an administrative counsellor focusing on advocacy in his association.

 Regional Representative-elect, South and Central America

-Lucas is currently studying nutriotion and dietetics.
-He has volunteered for several years with his Member Association and has launched a blog for friends and relatives of people living with diabetes, which has had a lot of success.
-He wishes to keep on representing Brazil and to foster change in the world.
+Lucas is currently studying nursing.
+He volunteered for several years with his Member Association, founded a diabetes nursing league at his university and launched a blog for friends and relatives of people living with diabetes, which was very successful.
+He wishes to continue representing Brazil and to foster change in the world.

 Regional Representative, South-East Asia

 27 years old, living with type 1 diabetes since 2009.

 Apoorva is a medical doctor in India, pursuing her postgraduation.
 She regularly runs educational camps to ensure easy access to diabetes education and she fights for affordable insulin.